cmaahs/ISEPSProject/README.md

     New-PspPowershellProject

 SYNOPSIS
-    Create an empty .psproj file.
+    Create an empty .psproj file, and optionally creates some base template files for a module Project.

 SYNTAX